 Is it okay to live with missing teeth?

 Living with missing teeth is possible but not ideal for oral health.
-Missing teeth can lead to problems like shifting of nearby teeth, changes in your bite, and jawbone loss.
-It can also make chewing and speaking more difficult.
-Over time, missing teeth can affect your appearance and confidence.
-Replacing your missing teeth with options like implants, bridges, or dentures helps maintain oral function.
+Lost teeth can lead to problems like shifting of nearby teeth, changes in your bite, and jawbone loss.
+It can also make it harder for you to chew or speak.

 Schedule An Appointment